 Progress: There have been several discussions on updating the Community Recreational Plan beginning in January of 2012.
-We expect this project to officially begin in February 2013 and be completed by December 2013.
+We expect this project to officially begin in February 2014 and be completed by December 2014.
 Barriers: The only barrier so far has been the staff time to complete this project.
 No professional has been contracted on this.
 Collaboration: Sanitary Sewer Maintenance Key Partners: City of Leslie, City of Mason Benefits: Utilize City of Mason equipment and expertise or the City of Mason public bid procurement process to assist City of Leslie in maintaining sanitary sewer lines with a maintenance program of televising lines and jetting lines on a scheduled basis.
 Cost Savings: \$250,000 for a new vactor machine, \$1,000 in bidding process, potential for \$100,000 in grant funding.
 Progress: The City of Leslie utilized the City of Mason's bidding process to award its bid for sanitary sewer maintenance.
 The City of Leslie has avoided purchasing a new vactor because of the expense.
 The City of Mason went through a bidding process to award Sanitary Sewer maintenance work and Plummers Environmental was awarded the bid.
 The City of Leslie was able to save the time and expense of preparing request for bid documents by partnering with Mason to utilize their process and realize the benefits of the lowest bid.
 The City utilized Mason's bid process with council authorization on September 4, 2012 and completed its first round of sanitary maintenance in November 2012.
 The City intends to apply for funds to continue maintenance and to fix problems uncovered through this process.
 Barriers: There have been no barriers to this project.
-Plan for Future Cooperation and Collaboration: As demonstrated throughout this report, the City of Leslie has a long history of collaborating with outside agencies and consolidating services internally.
-Accordingly, City leaders are continually examining how to improve services or reduce costs via cooperative or consolidating efforts.
-The City of Leslie plans to continue to work with its neighboring municipalities on existing and potential collaborative efforts.
-The following represent goals for future cooperation and collaboration for the City of Leslie.
 Collaboration: Trash Service Key Partners: City of Leslie, Leslie Township Benefits: To utilize the City of Leslie's single residential hauler trash bid to benefit Leslie Township and other City Departments.